eaplatanios/swift-rl/README.md

+**WARNING:** This is currently work-in-progress.

 # Reinforcement Learning in Swift

-**WARNING:** This is currently work-in-progress and is changing rapidly.
-I expect it to be more stable within about a week or two.

-This repository contains a Swift API for Gym Retro, but it also contains a reinforcement learning library built using Swift for TensorFlow, that also encompasses the functionality of Gym.
-Currently supported features are:
+This repository contains a reinforcement learning library built using Swift for TensorFlow, that also encompasses the functionality of OpenAI Gym.
+The following is a list of currently supported features.

 - All algorithms and interfaces are designed and implemented with batching in mind to support efficient